 EVIDENCE OF MEETING THE STANDARD Foothill College regularly and intentionally maintains a sustained, substantive, and collegial dialogue to ensure the continuous improvement of academic quality, institutional effectiveness, and student learning and achievement.
 The College demonstrates an ongoing focus on student equity through its participatory governance structure, including Academic Senate and Classified Senate, and division and program meetings.
-Evidence of this is observed in the program review process, Strategic Vision for Equity/13-55 implementation effort, and Career and Academic Pathways, including the adoption of meta-majors and program maps.
+Evidence of this is observed in the program review process, Strategic Vision for Equity/13-55 implementation effort, and Career and Academic Pathways (CAPs), including the adoption of meta-majors and program maps.

-The College's program review process allows for a comprehensive evaluation process for programs to evaluate goals and objectives to ensure learning [I.B.1_01].
+The College's program review process allows for a comprehensive evaluation process for programs to evaluate goals and objectives to ensure learning [I.B.1\01].
 Additionally, a thorough examination of data amongst governance groups, departments, and divisions ensures that institutional goals, indicators, and targets set are met.
-Programs will provide a summary of their comprehensive program review and present to College governance where dialogue and discussion on student outcomes, student equity, academic quality, institutional effectiveness, and continuous improvement of student learning and achievement occurs [I.B.1_02].
-The governance committee discusses the presentations and provides feedback to the programs [I.B.1_03].
+Programs will provide a summary of their comprehensive program review and present to College governance where dialogue and discussion on student outcomes, student equity, academic quality, institutional effectiveness, and continuous improvement of student learning and achievement occurs [I.B.1\02].
+The governance committee discusses the presentations and provides feedback to the programs [I.B.1\03].

 Through the participatory governance process, the Equity, Diversity, and Inclusion Office facilitated conversation and reviewed student achievement with all campus stakeholders, resulting in the Strategic Vision for Equity.
-The 13-55 implementation effort asks cross-campus teams to identify and implement strategies to achieve those goals and to evaluate its efforts [I.B.1_04; I.B.1_05].
+The 13-55 implementation effort asks cross-campus teams to identify and implement strategies to achieve those goals and to evaluate its efforts [I.B.1\04; I.B.1\05].
 Each unit uses disaggregated data to work towards and reflect on their continuous improvement efforts.

-Another ongoing collegewide effort sought to provide students with clear and documented career preparedness and academic pathways information.
+Another ongoing college wide effort sought to provide students with clear and documented career preparedness and academic pathways information.
 These program maps seek to ensure equity, continuous learning, student retention, and institutional effectiveness while supporting students in their academic pathways and career preparedness.
-The organizational structure designed to facilitate these conversations demonstrates a cross-campus collective effort comprised of instruction, student services, administrators, and students [I.B.1_06].
+The organizational structure designed to facilitate these conversations demonstrates a cross-campus collective effort comprised of instruction, student services, administrators, and students [I.B.1\06].

 Conversations about improving student learning are regular and public.
-Opening Day workshops, facilitated by faculty, staff, and administrators, provide opportunities for the District and College to convene around learning and institutional and state initiatives [I.B.1_07].
-Two new Learning Outcomes (Foothill Inquires) Coordinator positions were established in 2022-2023 to support the campus community in defining learning and identifying when and how learning best occurs [I.B.1_08].
-These conversations occur at the College and division/department level [I.B.1_09; I.B.1_10].
+Opening Day workshops, facilitated by faculty, staff, and administrators, provide opportunities for the District and College to convene around learning and institutional and state initiatives [I.B.1\07].
+Two new Learning Outcomes (Foothill Inquires) coordinator positions were established in 2022-2023 to support the campus community in defining learning and identifying when and how learning best occurs [I.B.1\08].
+These conversations occur at the College and division/department level [I.B.1\09; I.B.1\10].

 Faculty, with support from administration, drives discussions of student learning and achievement.
-A full-time release faculty position was created as the Professional Development Coordinator [I.B.1_11].
-The professional development newsletter communicates both internal and external opportunities to engage in structured dialogue on student outcomes and academic quality[I.B.1_12; I.B.1_13; I.B.1_14].
+A full-time release faculty position was created as the faculty professional development coordinator [I.B.1\11].
+The professional development newsletter communicates both internal and external opportunities to engage in structured dialogue on student outcomes and academic quality [I.B.1\12; I.B.1\13; I.B.1\14].